mkawalec/pumas/README.md

 A good how-to on using Boost tests can be found [in the Boost docs](http://www.boost.org/doc/libs/1_35_0/libs/test/doc/components/utf/index.html).
 The first three examples are mostly worth the read.

 Please do *not* mark a task as done in Trello if it doesn't have at least a few tests to prove its correctness!

+### Building the documentation

+To do that you need to be inside the build directory and make doc:

+    cd build
+    make doc